flyteorg/flytectl/docs/source/gen/flytectl_get_execution-queue-attribute.rst

  {"project":"flytectldemo","domain":"development","tags":["foo", "bar"]}

-Retrieves the execution queue attribute for the given project, domain, and workflow.
+Retrieve the execution queue attribute for the given project, domain, and workflow.
 For project flytectldemo, development domain, and workflow 'core.control_flow.run_merge_sort.merge_sort', it is:
 ::